The French Placement Process at Bowdoin

 Students should enroll in the recommended course.
 Students may move between course levels during the first weeks of classes in consultation with their instructors.

 How to take the Placement Exam and obtain your course recommendation:

 - Click on the Placement Exams and Surveys link.

 - Click on Languages from the left-hand menu.
 Then follow the online directions carefully.

-⇒ If, after logging in to Blackboard, you find that you are unable to access the Placement Exams and Surveys link, please contact the Academic Coordinator for Romance Languages, Kate Flaherty (email@example.com), or a French faculty member, to gain access to the Blackboard Placement course.
+⇒ If, after logging in to Blackboard, you find that you are unable to access the Placement Exams and Surveys link, please contact the Academic Coordinator for Romance Languages and Literatures, Kate Flaherty (firstname.lastname@example.org), or a Francophone Studies faculty member, to gain access to the Blackboard Placement course.
 Once you have access, please follow the above instructions.

 Just prior to first-year orientation, your academic advisor will have access to your placement recommendation through the Registrar’s electronic system (Polaris).
-Department faculty will also have your results at the French open house that takes place during first-year orientation.
+Department faculty will also have your results at the Francophone Studies open house that takes place during first-year orientation.